 The most common types of travel expenses include airline tickets, hotel accommodations, and rental cars.

 Tip: by using a travel rewards business credit card, you’ll get something in return for every dollar you spend while traveling.
 You might as well take advantage of this if it fits in with your financial plans.
+You can also implement a real-time travel expense reporting through the use of a software to help you track all of your travel expenses.

 Just the same as travel, client entertainment is likely to become common again in the near future.
 And for that reason, you should set a budget and stick to it.